 Abstract

-This is a suite of dissolved trace metal concentrations, along with macronutrient concentrations, on a cruise investigating the mosaic of the California Current System in July 2014.
+This dataset includes macronutrient concentrations from seawater samples collected on R/V Melville MV1405 while investigating the mosaic of the California Current System in July 2014 using the shipboard rosette.
 It includes depth profiles of an active upwelling site nearshore over the shelf in northern California (Station 2), a more aged upwelling site offshore of the shelf break in southern Oregon (Station 28), a station in the Santa Barbara Basin that got suboxic in the lower depths of the water column (Station 29), and a set of stations (9, 12 and 15) that show two cyclonic eddies, one two months younger (station 9) than the other (station 15), but both coming from roughly the same place and moving offshore, with station 12 in between them in an offshoot of the California Current.
-This dataset also includes transects in some of these locations.
-Transect 2 started at station 2 and followed the upwelled plume offshore.
-Transect 5 went through the eddy stations.
-Transects 8 and 9 went through the plume measured in station 28.
 The chief scientist of the cruise was Ken Bruland.
-Trace metal samples were analyzed by Claire Till (nee Parker) as his graduate student.
 Nutrient samples were analyzed by Tyler Coale.
-Trace metal samples were collected on a non-metal line with teflon-coated GoFlos; nutrient samples were analyzed from both the GoFlos and from a regular rosette.
+See related datasets for additional macronutrient concentrations and dissolved trace metal concentrations found in GoFlo and surface samples collected on MV1405.

 Coverage